 - Warm gloves or mittens

-- Scarf and hat
+- Scarf or fleece neck gaiter and warm hat

 - Silk or polypropylene long underwear

 —Bring both tops and bottoms, as they are very helpful for layering under regular clothes.